The HiPPO Effect: A dangerous animal in growth

 A HiPPO mentality introduces gut feelings and emotion into this process and reduces the likelihood of the team working on the most impactful opportunities.
 Where companies have traditionally used opinions and archaic decision-making processes to place bets on a handful of unproven ideas, growth marketers are now adopting more quantitative scoring models.

-How to remove the HiPPO effect?
+Antidote to the HiPPO effect

 Good growth marketers, and growth marketing teams, default to using data rather than intuition and opinion where possible.

 Prioritisation frameworks ensure growth marketing teams avoid the HiPPO culture and are more intentional and intelligent about their efforts.
 The common scoring language removes subjectivity when evaluating marketing ideas.
-The end result is an unambiguous, prioritised todo list for your marketing or growth team.
+The end result is an unambiguous, prioritised to-do list for your marketing or growth team.

 In addition to preventing HiPPO culture, using a prioritisation framework forces the growth team to be honest, and avoid human nature where people tend to: